ddr41g/Coursera_Projects/README.md

                 Data Analysis using Panadas in Python.
                 Data Visualization using Matplotlib and Seaborn in Python.
                 Intoduction to Docker, Building a Portfolio.
+                Mining Quality Prediction Using Machine Learning and Deep Learning.